 Lt.
 Michael P. Murphy: He was posthumously awarded the Medal of Honor for his bravery during the Afghan conflict.

-BUD/S training, with its high-stress conditions and rigorous physical tasks, imparts key life lessons in resilience, teamwork, maintaining fitness, and finding comfort in discomfort.
+BUD/S training, with its high-stress conditions and rigorous physical tasks, imparts vital life lessons in resilience, teamwork, maintaining fitness, and finding comfort in discomfort.
 These principles forge Navy SEALs and provide valuable insights for navigating everyday challenges successfully.
 All BUD/S Navy SEAL training location takes place in Coronado, CA.